hakuhodo-technologies/scope-rl/docs/documentation/ope_ops.rst

 Cumulative Distribution and Risk Function Estimation
 ----------

-In practical situation, we are sometimes more interested in risk functions such as conditional value at risk and quartile range rather than the expectation of the trajectory-wise reward.
+In practical situations, we are sometimes more interested in risk functions such as conditional value at risk and quartile range rather than the expectation of the trajectory-wise reward.
 To derive these risk functions, we first estimate the following cumulative distribution function.

 .. math::